 Zelenskyy: Ukraine joining NATO as security guarantee not welcomed by some European partners

-The US and several European countries have not supported Ukraine's accession to NATO as a security guarantee within the talks around the US administration's peace plan.
+The US and several European countries have indicated that they do not support Ukraine joining NATO as a security guarantee in discussions surrounding the US administration's "peace plan".

 Source: Zelenskyy during an online press briefing while travelling to Berlin, as reported by European Pravda

-Details: Zelenskyy recalled that Ukraine's intention from the very beginning was accession to NATO.
-He said that this would have been real security guarantees.
+Details: Zelenskyy recalled that Ukraine's goal from the very beginning was to join NATO, saying this would have provided real security guarantees.

-Quote: "Such a direction has not been supported by some of our partners, both the United States of America and in Europe.
-And so today bilateral security guarantees between Ukraine and the United States of America, namely guarantees similar to Article 5 from the United States of America for us, and security guarantees from our European colleagues for us, as well as from other countries – Canada, Japan and so on – these security guarantees for us are an opportunity to prevent another wave of Russian aggression."
+Quote: "This approach has not been supported by some of our partners, both in the United States and Europe.
+Today, bilateral security guarantees between Ukraine and the United States, similar to Article 5 commitments, along with guarantees from our European partners and other countries such as Canada and Japan, are an opportunity for Ukraine to prevent another wave of Russian aggression."

 More details: Zelenskyy believes this is already a compromise on Ukraine's part.